 As a concert and event photographer Mark has had the pleasure of photographing the Rolling Stones, Aerosmith, Frank Sinatra, Tina Turner, B.B.
 King, Pete Townsend, Cold Play, Santana, ZZ Top, Tony Bennett, Michael Jordan, the Gotti-Ward fight, Yogi Berra, and hundreds more.
 He was the official photographer for the first sanctioned event at the original Woodstock site since 1969, which included aerial photography.

 Mark is a Day 1 employee in the entertainment department at one of the largest casinos in the world, The Mohegan Sun, which opened in 1996.
 As Stage Manager there for 20 years, he worked closely with a vast array of artists that include: Brenda Lee, Davy Jones, Peter Noone, Charo, David Cassidy, Jay Black, Loretta Lynn, INXS, Duran Duran, Heart, Alice Cooper, Blake Shelton, Toby Keith, Vanessa Williams, Al Jarreau, MC Hammer, 38 Special, Leon Russell, Eddie Money, Robert Cray, Herbie Hancock, Lady Antebellum, the Nelsons, and many, many more.

 Mark toured with Ronnie Spector (lead singer of “The Ronettes”) and worked with many regional acts in the Northeast, such as The Hitmen, Echo Janes, Physical Graffiti, Jeff Pitchell, Bold is Love, and Riders on the Storm, to name a few.

 The band is a collection of incredibly versatile, world-traveled, mostly Nashville-based musicians.
-These diverse musicians have worked with a Who's Who of the music business: Donna Summer, Michael McDonald, Reba McEntire, Bobby Caldwell, Sara Evans, Collin Raye, Billy Ray Cyrus, Hall & Oates, Carly Simon, Jimmy Webb, and Brenda Lee to name a few!
+These diverse musicians have worked with a Who's Who of the music business: Donna Summer, Michael McDonald, Reba McEntire, Bobby Caldwell, Sara Evans, Collin Raye, Billy Ray Cyrus, Hall & Oates, Carly Simon, and Jimmy Webb to name a few!